Published 13:20 IST, May 7th 2024

 Deal Volumes Dropped

-Deal volume in sector dropped almost 14 per cent year over year during quarter ended March 31, dragged by declines in mainland China and Australia, according to S&P Global Market Intelligence data that was compiled on a best-efforts basis.
+Deal volume in the sector dropped almost 14 per cent year over year during the quarter ended March 31, dragged by declines in mainland China and Australia, according to S&P Global Market Intelligence data that was compiled on a best-efforts basis.

 First-quarter data from S&P Global Market Intelligence unveils a sobering reality: finance sector M&A dipped nearly 14 per cent year over year, with mainland China and Australia notably affected.